yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 The CFE will enter TFTP receptive mode after that command.

 == JTAG adaptor method ==
-/!\ '''WARNING:''' You are now leaving the safe grounds of warranty coverage.

 '''Linksys models'''

  * refer to ["OpenWrtDocs/Customizing/Hardware/JTAG Cable"] howto create a JTAG cable